-Once comprised of 4 individual gardens the areas have now been combined into 16 acres of cultivated grounds, greenhouses, and restored Edwardian gardens as the central focus.
+Once comprised of 4 individual gardens the areas have now been combined.
+These gardens feature 16 acres of cultivated grounds, greenhouses, and restored Edwardian gardens as the central focus.

-There are a wide variety of features and environments with water elements and sculptures and the University focusses heavily on global biodiversity.
-This Botanical Garden is one of the most widely diverse in the region and variety is important to the design of the garden.
+There are a wide variety of features and environments with water elements and sculptures.
+The University focusses heavily on global biodiversity.
+This Botanical Garden is one of the most widely diverse in the region.

 These Botanical Gardens are situated in Birmingham’s western outskirts.
-What started as merely a hobby for the owner, David Binnian, has grown into a full-blown Arboretum which grew from the 127 acres of rough forestland.
+What started as a hobby for the owner, David Binnian, has grown into a full-blown Arboretum.

-This is the largest lake on the property and was created by moving almost 12000 tons of earth to form a dam.
+This is the largest lake on the property and was created by moving almost 12000 tons of earth.
 Farming activities continue on the land and animals graze on the pastures.
 Several areas of trees are planted in honor or remembrance of family members.

 Arley is open throughout the year and has great landscapes in every season.
-It is popular with nature lovers, walkers and bird watchers and is also home to the longest Laburnum arch in Britain measuring a total of 65 meters.
+It is popular with nature lovers, walkers and bird watchers.
+It is home to the longest Laburnum arch in Britain measuring a total of 65 meters.